This extension is not available on the February 1 and September 13, 2021 departures.

 Day 24 QUITO

-Day 25 QUITO–BALTA (EMBARKATION)–GALÁPAGOS CRUISING: SANTA CRUZ ISLAND
+Day 25 QUITO–BALTRA (EMBARKATION)–GALÁPAGOS CRUISING: SANTA CRUZ ISLAND

 Day 26 GALÁPAGOS CRUISING: ISABELA & FERNANDINA ISLANDS